j-dabrowski/GitBounty_25/README.md

 By clearly defining the trust boundaries and where discretion enters the process, users can better understand both the value and risk of each bounty.

-## Usage

-General usage is as follows:
-Developers to register their github username and wallet address in the registry.

-Then, given an existing Github repo, with open issues available, a user can create a bounty on an issue by entering the details and funding it with ETH.
-The bounty can be funded multiple times, by multiple users.

-Once a branched PR (linked to the bounty's issue) has been merged successfully into the main branch, the Bounty will automatically pay out to the author of the PR.

 ### Build

 ```shell